berlam/github-bucket/README.md

 ### Lambda ###

-Download the release from the [release section](https://github.com/berlam/github-s3-deploy/releases).
+Download the latest release from the [release section](https://github.com/berlam/github-bucket/releases/latest).
 Create a new blank Lambda function.
 During creation also add the created SNS topic as trigger for your function.
 Name the function as you like, e.g. `StaticSiteDeployer` and choose the runtime Java 8 (or higher).
 Following environment variables should be changed: